RyaxTech/bebida-optimization-service/README.md

 * `server`: a OAR or Slurm master and a K3s master
 * `frontend`: the OAR login node
 * `node*` worker nodes with both OAR (or Slurm) and K3s with Bebida enabled.
+* `safe-node` a Kubernetes only node that is not part or the HPC resources

 All nodes contains a `user1` user with a shared NFS home.